How to report storm damage after severe weather - NewsBreak

 How to report storm damage after severe weather

-INDIANAPOLIS – During severe weather events, damaging winds, heavy rain, flooding, large hail, and even tornadoes can occur.
-It’s important for damage to be reported to the National Weather Service, so how can you do that?What to do leading up to a severe weather event
+(FOX59) – During severe weather events, damaging winds, heavy rain, flooding, large hail, and even tornadoes can occur.
+It’s important for damage to be reported to the National Weather Service, so how can you do that?Live VIPIR 6 Forecast

 You can report the damage in several ways.

-If you post a picture or video on social media, you can tag your local National Weather Service Office .
-If you’re not on social media, you can email your pictures to your local office as well.
+If you post a picture or video on the WJBF Facebook Page , you can tag our local National Weather Service Office located at the Columbia Metropolitan Airport in West Columbia, S.C.
+If you’re not on social media, you can email your pictures to the WJBF NewsChannel 6 Newsroom .

 What should you include in the damage report?